subsetsam/onteater/README.md

   tabbed into three linked views over one session:
   - **Mapping** — the entry board: scenario excerpts typed onto ontology classes, each accept/reject/force-able and highlighted back in the scenario text.
+    Optionally generate an **ontology briefing** first — a one-time LLM pass over the loaded ontology that produces module summaries and disambiguation rules, which you can edit and which are then injected into every mapping prompt to tune extraction to *this* ontology.
   - **Timeline** — a second extraction pass lifts the mapped elements into a temporal/causal graph: dated **events** ordered by a date → dependency → narrative cascade, linked by *precedes / causes / enables / responds-to /